 Technology tools can help you communicate more effectively.
 Share your written research commitment by email or in a shared Dropbox or other online cloud storage folder.
 Communicate by email to keep a written trail of your comments, but consider also meeting face-to-face (either in person or via Skype or FaceTime) to encourage each other and discuss findings.
 Tag or otherwise sort your email exchanges so you can easily consult them.

 To successfully collaborate on a research project, you need a solid, written research plan you both love.
 Prepare it together.
-Use a form such as Family Tree Magazine’s Research Planner and Log, a to-do list that doubles as a “done” list.
-Download this comment-enabled PDF and use a copy for each research question.
-Fill it out and store it on a shared cloud storage service (for several services we like, see the list here ).
+You’ll want a to-do list that doubles as a “done” list.
+Fill it out and store it on a shared cloud storage service.

 Research plans are based on specific questions.
 So first, brainstorm important questions.
 State them simply: Who were James Rollins’ parents?
 What brought the Rollins family to Iowa?
 Then prioritize your questions.
 Some may be more compelling than others.
 Some will need to be answered before you can tackle others.
 Choose one or two research questions to address first.

 Finally, list to-do items that may answer the research question, for example: “Look for a baptismal record for James Rollins” or “Check the GLO website for a federal land purchase.”
 If you’re working together, assign each task to the person best suited for it.
-(On the Research Planner and Log, write who’s assigned to each task in the Comments section.)
 As you complete tasks, check them off in the “done” column and report results.
 Add new tasks as needed until you answer the research question.

-If you’re each working on separate questions or even entirely different projects, you can still use the Research Planner and Log system to track and share your findings.
+If you’re each working on separate questions or even entirely different projects, you can still use this system to track and share your findings.
 Just create separate folders in Dropbox or Google Drive, and store your documents there.

-Working with research forms and worksheets, such as the previously mentioned Research Planner, is a great way to track what your team has accomplished, keep yourselves from duplicating tasks, and see what’s still left to do.
+Working with research forms and worksheets is a great way to track what your team has accomplished, keep yourselves from duplicating tasks, and see what’s still left to do.
+You’ll also want to exchange notes on resources, websites and ideas.

-• Netvibes: If you were a fan of iGoogle, defunct as of Nov.
-1, you’ll be happy to find that Netvibes is practically a clone of that service (although it’s been around just as long).
+If you were a fan of iGoogle, which is no longer available, you’ll be happy to find that Netvibes is practically a clone of that service (although it’s been around just as long).
 Create your own home page, then customize it as a dashboard for genealogy research with gadgets and tabs that’ll get the job done.
 Collaborators can share their to-do list gadget or entire tabs of research tools.
 This is a great way to stay organized online and get a fellow collaborator up to speed on research projects almost instantly.

 You’ll also want to share source information with your collaborator—part of the idea of citing sources, after all, is to help others verify your work.
 This is a great excuse to get into the habit of creating citations for all your sources and matching them up with the information each source provided, if you don’t already.
 Sharing source information is easy with the help of software such as Evernote.